flyconnectome/bigclust/README.md

    pip install -e .
    ```

-In the future, you just need to `git pull` to update the package.
+With this setup, you can just `git pull` to update the package.

 ## Usage